justarandomgeek/FactorioIP/Feathernet.md

 Circuit communication outside of factorio is acheived through FeatherBridge, with a mod participating in the circuit network and an external bridge communicating with it via RCON to forward packets to/from a local router over GRE.

-Inside Factorio, the FeatherBridge combinator is simply connected to the main link wire.
-The node will randomly select an address, which may be discovered by FCP Neighbor Discovery.
+Inside Factorio, the FeatherBridge combinator is simply connected to the main link wire, and each will act as a switch port on the bridge.
+The bridge will randomly select an address, which may be discovered by FCP Neighbor Discovery.

-TODO: multiple FeatherBridge in one work to act as a switch?
+FeatherBridge supports receiving and re-sharing a prepared signal map  via Signal Map Transfer, which will be used when translating ordered data packets to/from external networks.

+TODO: the list machine, list order choices etc...
 TODO: replace GRE tunnel with requesting a subnet by DHCP-PD?

 ### Factorio - Feathernet Link Layer